About OpenShift Serverless

 15.9

-Event performance between OpenShift Serverless Logic workflows and the Data Index is improved through event batching.
-Set
+. - Event performance between OpenShift Serverless Logic workflows and the Data Index is now improved with event grouping and compression.

 - OpenShift Serverless Logic now supports configuring the Knative Eventing system to produce and consume events for workflows and supporting services.